 Nanocarrier potential of small cardamom-derived exosome-like nanovesicles for the delivery of appetite-enhancing peptide, Ghrelin

 Soundaram, Rajendran and Yashaswini, Jayaram and Janakiraman, Narayanan and Gopinath Sundaram, M. (2025) Nanocarrier potential of small cardamom-derived exosome-like nanovesicles for the delivery of appetite-enhancing peptide, Ghrelin.
-Journal of Food Bioscience, 69. pp. 1-11.
+Food Bioscience, 69. pp. 1-11.

 1-s2.0-S2212429225010065-main.pdf - Published Version